javalent/Javalents-Plugins/Help and Support/Contributing/Contributing.md

 ---
 <!-- omit in toc -->

-# Contributing to a Javalent Plugin
+# Contributing to a javalent plugin

 First off, thanks for taking the time to contribute. ❤️